stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-millionaires-fudge.md

 title: Millionaire Fudge
 description: >
-  Millionaire Fudge is a decadent delight that marries the rich, velvety texture of chocolate with the airy sweetness of marshmallow creme, creating an irresistible treat.
-My mother's recipe adds optional chopped pecans for a delightful crunch, offering a perfect contrast to the smoothness of the fudge.
-This luxurious confection is not just a dessert; it's an experience, promising to elevate any occasion with its indulgent flavor and elegant presentation.
+  Millionaire Fudge is a decadent delight that marries the rich, velvety texture of chocolate with the airy sweetness of marshmallow creme.
 image: /assets/img/recipes/millionaire-fudge.jpg
 tags: ['Mom', 'Linda', 'Millionaire Fudge', 'Dessert']
 author: stevendnoble-recipes